 The lifestyle level as well as the unique care and services your loved one requires will impact the price.
 Some families may get a bit of sticker shock when they find out the cost of the community, but it’s important to keep in mind the cost of at-home care may be more expensive than a community with trained staff and around-the-clock care.

 Location and Cost of Living

 Similar to real estate, the location and local cost of living affect the cost of the community.
 Even within the same state, you’ll find that rural areas are generally not as expensive as cities or suburbs.

 Luxury amenities and services are going to result in an increase in cost.
 However, it’s important to think about easy access to wellness resources, transportation, housekeeping, and other amenities when it comes to your loved one’s well-being.

 Get help pinpointing the senior living community your loved one needs.

 Now that you know what to ask and what to look for in a senior living community, take a deeper dive into the nuances of each senior living community lifestyle and care type to pinpoint exactly what your loved one needs.

-For more information on each of the care types and what they include, start with our guide Understanding Senior Living Lifestyle Options.
+For more information on each of the care types and what they include, start with our guide WHAT MAKES CEDARHURST DIFFERENT FROM OTHER SENIOR LIVING COMMUNITIES?.